 Why aren’t more people with diabetes aware of these critical tests or their own personal results?
 There are lots of possible reasons, ranging from not being informed, to not understanding the information or its importance, to feeling too overwhelmed by other concerns to act on the information.

 “So often people with diabetes focus on the stuff they feel guilty about (usually weight or food), when that may not even be their most critical health issue.
 What they don’t usually do is get the hard facts on where they stand in terms of their own diabetes health risks.
-But this is what’s really going to improve the quality and length of their life,” says Dr. Richard Jackson, Director of Outreach at the Joslin Diabetes Center in Boston.
+But this is what’s really going to improve the quality and length of their life,” says Dr. Richard Jackson, Director of Medical Affairs, Healthcare Services, at the Joslin Diabetes Center in Boston.